Calculate S* scores

 endcolumn is the end position of the current window for calculating S* scores. - The

-samplecolumn is the name of the individual. - The
+samplecolumn is the name of the target individual. - The

 S*_scorecolumn is the estimated S* score. - The

-region_ind_SNP_numbercolumn is the number of shared derived variants in the current window between all the individuals from the reference populations and the current individual from the target population. - The
+region_ind_SNP_numbercolumn is the number of shared derived variants in the current window between all the individuals from the reference population and the current target individual or haplotype. - The

-S*_SNP_numbercolumn is the number of S* SNPs found in the current individual. - The
+S*_SNP_numbercolumn is the number of S* SNPs found in the current target individual or haplotype. - The

-S*_SNPscolumn is the positions for S* SNPs found in the current individual.
+S*_SNPscolumn is the positions for S* SNPs found in the current target individual or haplotype.

 Settings